Little Popo Agie River

-The Little Popo Agie River runs through unincorporated portions of Fremont County Wyoming.
-The river's headwaters are at Christina Lake in the Wind River Range, and it flows a total of 58 mi until its end near Hudson, Wyoming.
-The river is one of three sharing the name "Popo Agie", the others include the Middle Fork Popo Agie and the North Fork Popo Agie River.
+The Little Popo Agie River runs through unincorporated portions of Fremont County, Wyoming, United States.
+Its headwaters are at Christina Lake in the Wind River Range, and it flows a total of 58 mi until its end near Hudson, Wyoming.
+The river is one of three sharing the name "Popo Agie", along with the Middle Fork Popo Agie and the North Fork Popo Agie River.

 Course

 The river's head is about 10000 ft above sea level, and its end is at around 5000 ft above sea level.